 - 102. Auditors are bound by the confidentiality regime of FSMA 200038 in respect of confidential information39 communicated to them by the relevant regulator.
-Under that regime, where confidential information is disclosed to a person by the relevant regulator the information may not be disclosed by that person to any other person unless the requirements of FSMA 2000 are complied with (including to the bank). - 103.
+Under that regime, where confidential information is disclosed to a person by the relevant regulator the information may not be disclosed by that person to any other person unless the requirements of FSMA 2000 are complied with (including to the bank or building society). - 103.
 In practice, the auditor obtains the express consent of the relevant regulator to any onward disclosure of confidential information.
 This is because normally the consent of the person who provided the information to the relevant regulator, and, if different, the person to whom the information relates is needed before the information may be disclosed.
-Some information communicated by the relevant regulator to the auditor will relate only to the bank but many matters discussed may be relevant also to other parties, such as customers or employees.
+Some information communicated by the relevant regulator to the auditor will relate only to the bank or building society but many matters discussed may be relevant also to other parties, such as customers or employees.
 Also, where the relevant regulator has received information which it communicates to auditors and reporting accountants from another regulator or in a capacity other than as banking supervisor, there may be other restrictions on disclosure. - 104.
-The auditor can, however, disclose to the bank information which the auditor has communicated to the relevant regulator during the bilateral meeting (except where to do so would have the effect of disclosing information communicated by the relevant regulator).
-If the auditor is uncertain about whether particular information can be communicated to the bank, the auditor considers, for the avoidance of doubt, seeking the consent of the relevant regulator.
+The auditor can, however, disclose to the bank or building society information which the auditor has communicated to the relevant regulator during the bilateral meeting (except where to do so would have the effect of disclosing information communicated by the relevant regulator).
+If the auditor is uncertain about whether particular information can be communicated to the bank or building society, the auditor considers, for the avoidance of doubt, seeking the consent of the relevant regulator. - 105.
+Matters communicated by the relevant regulator during the bilateral meeting may be conveyed by those representatives of an accounting firm who were present at the meeting to other partners, directors and employees of the firm who need to know the